behroozsepehry/exercise-solver/README.md

 Open `config.json` and edit the following keys:

-* `"sets_per_instance"`: Object specifying sets per instance per category (e.g., `"UPPER_GYM": 2.5`), controls weekly contribution per exercise.
+* `"sets_per_instance"`: Object specifying sets per instance per category (from config.json), controls weekly contribution per exercise.
 Example: if you plan 4 sets per exercise and 7 training days per week, adjust values accordingly.
-* `"threshold"`: Maximum muscle activation overlap for superset pairs (default 0.2).
+* `"threshold"`: Maximum muscle activation overlap for superset pairs (from config.json).
 Increase to e.g. 0.6–0.7 to allow more pairings.
-* `"supersets_per_day"`: Object specifying supersets (pairs) per category and day: 2 for gym days (3 days total = 6 supersets), 3 for home days (1 day total = 3 supersets).
+* `"supersets_per_day"`: Object specifying supersets (pairs) per category and day (from config.json).
 Adjust to change total volume (will compute total instances as supersets × 2).
-* `"days_per_category"`: Object specifying training days per category: 3 for gym, 1 for home (total 7 days).
+* `"days_per_category"`: Object specifying training days per category (from config.json).
 Must be > 0 for feasible division in pairing logic.
-* `"deviation_sum_weight"`: Coefficient for the sum of absolute deviations in the objective function (default 0.1).
+* `"deviation_sum_weight"`: Coefficient for the sum of absolute deviations in the objective function (from config.json).
 Balances emphasis on total shortfall vs. maximum single-muscle shortfall.
 * `"muscle_targets"`: Object mapping muscle names → weekly target sets.
-Edit to reflect your programming targets (see code for current values).
+Edit to reflect your programming targets (from config.json).
 Muscles with zero targets are still tracked but don't influence the objective.

 ---